Anime: Working conditions

 In recent years, the anime industry has been accused by both Japanese and foreign media of overworking and underpaying its animators.
 In response, Japanese Prime Minister Fumio Kishida promised to improve the working conditions and salary of all animators and creators working in the industry.
 A few anime studios such as MAPPA have taken actions to improve the working conditions of their employees.
 There was a slight increase in production costs and animator salaries during the COVID-19 pandemic.
-Throughout 2020 and 2021, the American streaming service Netflix announced that it would greatly invest and fund the anime industry, as well as support training programs for new animators.
+Throughout 2020 and 2021, the American streaming service Netflix announced that it would greatly invest in the anime industry, as well as support training programs for new animators.
 On April 27, 2023, the Nippon Anime Film Culture Association (NAFCA) was officially founded.
 The association aims to address and solve problems in the industry, including the improvement of working conditions for animators.
 The Japanese government is actively working to improve the working conditions within the anime industry as part of its broader initiative to support and further expand the sector in order to sustain its growing global demand.

 Global popularity and cultural impact

 Anime Expo in Los Angeles, California, United States – one of the largest fan conventions in the Western world.

-Anime has become commercially profitable in the Western world, as demonstrated by early commercially successful Western adaptations of anime, such as Astro Boy and Speed Racer.
-Early American adaptions in the 1960s made Japan expand into the continental European market, first with productions aimed at European and Japanese children, such as Heidi, Vicky the Viking and Barbapapa, which aired in various countries.
+Anime has become immensely commercially profitable in much of the Western world, as demonstrated by early commercially successful Western adaptations of anime, such as Astro Boy and Speed Racer.
+Early American adaptations in the 1960s led Japan to expand into the continental European market, first with productions aimed at European and Japanese children, such as Heidi, Vicky the Viking and Barbapapa, which aired in various countries.
 Italy, Spain, and France developed a particular interest in Japan's output, due to its cheap selling price and productive output.
 As of 2014, Italy imported the most anime outside Japan.
 Anime and manga were introduced to France in the late 1970s and became massively popular in spite of a moral panic led by French politicians in the 1980s and 1990s.
 These mass imports influenced anime's popularity in East Asian, Southeast Asian, South Asian, Latin American, Arabic, Israeli and German markets.